 Fugitivus has a great post about the ways women are also taught to perpetuate the nasty cultural crap that shelters and aids rapists.
-You’ve mentioned before that you didn’t realize that there are women who really will say no when they mean yes, which in turn trains men to interpret all no as yes, and this seemed like a useful read along those lines if it isn’t something you’d had a lot of familiarity with before now.
+There are women who really will say no when they mean yes, but if you think that this trains men to interpret all no as yes, this seemed like a useful read along those lines if it isn’t something you’d had a lot of familiarity with before now.

 The other good thing this link does is get a little into the disproportionate reactions a lot of women get when they respond “too strongly” (read: at all) to being creeped out by a man.